nasa/trick/docs/documentation/running_a_simulation/Input-File.md

 Memory allocated using the above routines are tracked by the memory manager and is checkpointable and data recordable.

 ### 2. Use a Factory Function
-This benefit of this method is flexibility in how objects are initialized.
+The benefit of this method is flexibility in how objects are initialized.
 For example, we might want to initialize our objects with a non-default constructor.
 So, the requirements for our factory function are:

 1. Allocate a memory object via the Trick Memory Manager, and
 2. Call a constructor to initialize the object (using placement-new)